carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 - All AZs in an AWS Region are interconnected with high-bandwidth, low-latency networking.
 - Customer deploy applications across multiple AZs in same region for high-availability, scalability, fault-tolerant and low-latency.
 - AZs in a region are usually 3, min is 2 and max is 6 for e.g. 3 AZs in Ohio are us-east-2a, us-east-2b, and us-east-2c.
-- For high availability in us-east-2 region with min 6 instances required either place 3 instances in each 3 AZs or place 6 instances in each 2 AZs (choose any 2 AZs out of 3) so that it works normal when 1 AZ goes down.

 ### Tags

 - Key/Value pairs attached to AWS resources
 - Metadata (data about data)
 - Sometimes can be inherited (Auto-scaling, CloudFormation, Elastic Beanstalk can create other resources)
-- Resource Groups make it easy to group your resources using the tags that are assigned to them
+- `Resource Groups` make it easy to group your resources using the tags that are assigned to them
   - You can group resources that share one or more tags
   - Resource groups contain info such as region, name, health checks